This chapter has been all about creating formulations for lotion making.

 Maintaining the pH of your skin is vital – it is our protective barrier and needs to stay stable.
 If you use astringent products on your skin, they can potentially strip your skin; creating inflammation, undermining the barrier function, which can ultimately lead to breakouts, infection, and sensitisation.

-This is a topic that is covered in greater detail in the article, “The Soap and Water Debate“.
+This is a topic covered in greater detail in the article, “The Soap and Water Debate“.